nani99901/nani99901/README.md

 - 👋 Hi, I’m @nani99901.
 Aspiring full stack web developer.
 - Flutter developer with 2 yrs experience.
 - 👀 I’m interested in Web Dev.
-- 🌱 I’m currently learning Enrolled in a Java full stack program but now learning Javascript and Flutter.
+- 🌱 currently learning AWS and node js.
 - 📫 How to reach me ... https://www.linkedin.com/in/a-gopichand-85029a202/

 <!---